marchingband/wvr/README.md

 * wait for the sync to complete.
 You will see your pin configs have updated, and your sounds are displayed in the sounds menu.
 Now when you press **audition** the sound will not play in the browser, it will play on the WVR.
 * connect headphones or some line out to the WVR
 * using a wire (or a female jumper cable) connect the **GND** pin on the WVR to pin **D2**, and your sound should play.
+* note that WVR does not have an on-board amplifier.
+The output is line level.
+Most headphones will actually work ok, although there may be some distortion.
+In order to connect a speaker, you will need an amplifier of some kind.
+A bluetooth speaker with a line-in is a great way to play with WVR when getting started.

 ![wvr gui](https://github.com/marchingband/wvr_hardware/blob/main/images/gui_pins.png)